flash-center/opacplot2/README.md

 ### Installation

-   This module requires Python 2.7 or 3.3+.
-The latest stable version can be installed with
+   This module requires Python 2.7 or 3.3-3.5.
+The latest version can be installed with

        pip install opacplot2